 - 'Keeping children safe in education' contains information on what schools and colleges should do and sets out the legal duties with which schools and colleges must comply.
 It should be read alongside the statutory guidance 'Working Together to Safeguard Children', which applies to all the schools referred to above, and departmental advice 'What to do if you are worried a child is being abused: Advice for Practitioners';

-- Each establishment should have a designated professional lead for safeguarding.
+- Each establishment must have a designated safeguarding lead.
 This role should be clearly set out and supported with a regular training and development program in order to fulfil the child welfare and safeguarding responsibilities.
-Arrangements within each school should set out the processes for sharing information with other professionals and the local LSCB.
+Arrangements within each school should set out the processes for sharing information with other practitioners and the local safeguarding partnership;

 - All school and college staff have a responsibility to provide a safe environment in which children can learn;